 Working with my first client taught me to look at so-called “junk” with new eyes.
 There’s a great deal of value and potential in what some people need to get rid of.
 These items shouldn’t be hauled out to the curb for the garbage man when they can be put to good use!
 An old sofa can easily furnish an apartment for an abuse victim who’s starting over with nothing but the clothes on her back.
 A slightly out-of-date winter coat can more than adequately provide warmth on a bitterly cold winter’s day.
 Old toys can certainly bring joy to children who’ve lost their homes in natural disasters.
 In a disposable, lightning fast society, we sometimes lose sight of how easily one person’s trash can become another, less fortunate person’s, treasure.

 Imagine how thrilled I was when I heard about the good work my friend and Junkluggers franchisee Jeff Willner is doing in New Jersey.
 The Junkluggers of Northern New Jersey in Bergen County has partnered with Making It Home, a local charitable organization that supplies home furnishings to those in need.
-Victims of natural disasters, people moving out of halfway houses or homeless shelters, displaced military Veterans, and senior citizens have all benefitted from their unique partnership with The Junkluggers.
+Victims of natural disasters, people moving out of halfway houses or homeless shelters, displaced military Veterans, and senior citizens have all benefited from their unique partnership with The Junkluggers.

 When Jeff and his team pick up discarded furniture from their clients, they assess its condition and take acceptable pieces directly to the Making It Home donation center.
 From there, it’s passed on to families in need and placed in homes built by Habitat for Humanity, Rebuilding Together, or The United Way.